jakub-snk/metakraken/README.md

 ```

 Download the desired fna files for comparison into a folder inside your database named "organism_files".
-After this setup the kraken2 database from those files using those commands from outside the databse folder:
+After this setup the kraken2 database from those files using those commands from outside the databse folder (replacing $DBNAME with your desired database name):

 ```
 kraken2-build --download-taxonomy --db $DBNAME